Training structure

 Faculty of Science

-Every future Master's graduate, whether with a "Professional" or "Research" profile, needs to master the tools and codes of effective scientific written communication.
-Improving your scientific writing skills is essential if you are to add value to your work and communicate it to your peers, colleagues, clients...
+All future Master's graduates, whether in the "Professional" or "Research" track, must master the tools and codes of effective written scientific communication.
+Improving one's scientific writing skills is essential for promoting one's work and communicating it to peers, colleagues, clients, etc.

 ECTS